igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 avoid incrementing Unreported Loss counter for loss of packets sent with a different Connection ID.

-Accorate loss information allows identification and correlation of network conditions upstream and downstream of the observer.
-This could be a powerful tool to identify connections that attempt to hide their orign networks, if the adversary is able to affect network conditions in those origin networks.
+Accurate loss information allows identification and correlation of network conditions upstream and downstream of the observer.
+This could be a powerful tool to identify connections that attempt to hide their origin networks, if the adversary is able to affect network conditions in those origin networks.
-Similar information can be obtained by packet timing and infering congestion controller response to network events, but loss information provides a clearer signal.
+Similar information can be obtained by packet timing and inferring congestion controller response to network events, but loss information provides a clearer signal.